Multi-Source Position and Direction-of-Arrival Estimation Based on Euclidean Distance Matrices: Euclidean Distance Matrix-Based DOA Estimation

-For an exemplary scenario with $M=6$ closely spaced microphones, $S=2$ sources (at distances $d_{\textrm{c}1} = 1$ m and $d_{\textrm{c}2} = 2$ m from the centroid of the microphone array) and $C=2$ candidate TDOA estimates, Fig. \ref{fig: DOA cost function} shows the sorted cost function values $I({q})$ for all $Q=32$ combinations of TDOA estimates.
+For an exemplary scenario, Fig. 6 \reb{(supplementary material)} shows the sorted cost function values $I({q})$ for $M=6$ closely spaced microphones and $S=2$ sources.
 For this scenario, it can be observed that there is a clear difference between the two smallest values and the other values.